-New King’s Cross development Coal Drops Yard, a former Victorian coal store with a series of warehouses built to handle the eight million tonnes of coal delivered to London each year, is set to be quite the foodie destination.
-Here’s a look at what’s opening up there this autumn.
+New King’s Cross development Coal Drops Yard, a former Victorian coal store with a series of warehouses built to handle the eight million tonnes of coal delivered to London each year, has got loads of restaurants to check out.
+Here’s a look at some of the best.

-Although the whole development isn’t opening until October, the Coal Office has jumped the gun because it’s inside the new Tom Dixon HQ, which is already open.
-Obvs with Dixon on board the space looks pretty swish and with Assaf Granit, who’s behind The Palomar and The Barbary, in charge of the menu, the food more than matches up.
+Connected to the new Tom Dixon HQ, the space looks pretty swish and with Assaf Granit, who’s behind The Palomar and The Barbary, in charge of the menu, the food more than matches up.
 We’re talking kingfish sashimi, baked bone marrow shawarma, prawn pappardelle with cured lemon butter, beef fillet and black chickpea stew, and chocolate cardamom coffee tart.
-Er YUM.

 The Harts Group | Barrafina, The Drop, Casa Pastor

-The Harts Group – the guys behind Barrafina, Quo Vadis and El Pastor – are opening a new Barrafina, Casa Pastor (a big sister to El Pastor), and wine bar The Drop.
-Casa Pastor will serve up dishes like cherrystone clams with lime, lamb barbacoa, soft-shell crab tacos and vegan coconut ceviche tostadas alongside El Pastor faves, and they’ll be doing a Mexican brekkie menu too.
-The (covered and heated) outside terrace, Plaza Pastor, will have its own menu of tostadas, tortas and rotisserie chicken and an extended tequila and mezcal drinks lists.
-They’ll also have live music and DJs out there too, making it the perfect place for a fiesta.
+The Harts Group – the guys behind Barrafina, Quo Vadis and El Pastor – have Barrafina, Casa Pastor (a big sister to El Pastor), and wine bar The Drop.
+Casa Pastor serves up dishes like cherrystone clams with lime, lamb barbacoa, soft-shell crab tacos and vegan coconut ceviche tostadas alongside El Pastor faves, and they’ll be doing a Mexican brekkie menu too.
+The (covered and heated) outside terrace, Plaza Pastor, has its own menu of tostadas, tortas and rotisserie chicken and an extended tequila and mezcal drinks lists.
+They also have live music and DJs out there too, making it the perfect place for a fiesta.

-This Barrafina will be their biggest yet, with 34 covers inside and 60 on the terrace so hopefully that’ll mean we won’t have to queue for as long as their other sites!
-The wine list at The Drop (curated in collaboration with Aimee Hartley, founder of Above Sea Level and Genuwine) will feature low-intervention wines, bottles from lesser-known regions and some old faves, and there’ll be a changing food menu of salads, cheeses, pies and stews, made using the best British produce, to match.
-With a big communal table, a mix of brick, terracotta and leather, and candlelight, it’s set to be one atmospheric spot.
+This Barrafina is the biggest yet, with 34 covers inside and 60 on the terrace so hopefully that’ll mean we won’t have to queue for as long as their other sites!
+The wine list at The Drop (curated in collaboration with Aimee Hartley, founder of Above Sea Level and Genuwine) features low-intervention wines, bottles from lesser-known regions and some old faves, and there’ll be a changing food menu of salads, cheeses, pies and stews, made using the best British produce, to match.
+With a big communal table, a mix of brick, terracotta and leather, and candlelight, it’s one atmospheric spot.

 Vermuteria Bar & Cafe

-Anthony Demetre, owner of Mayfair’s Wild Honey, is joining CDY with his Vermuteria Bar & Café, inspired by the vemeuterias found across Spain and Italy.
-Vermouth will be the star of the show, with at least 50 different types on offer as well as other classic aperitifs, and there’ll be a casual food menu of pastries, salads and other healthy dishes.
+Anthony Demetre, owner of Mayfair’s Wild Honey, has joined CDY with his Vermuteria Bar & Café, inspired by the vemeuterias found across Spain and Italy.
+Vermouth is the star of the show, with at least 50 different types on offer as well as other classic aperitifs, and a casual food menu of pastries, salads and other healthy dishes.

-Pip Lacey, formerly of Murano, is teaming up with Wolf & Badger to open her first restaurant hicce.
-Wood fire will be the focus here and the menu will feature everything from homemade rye bread with cheeses and cured meats to fish, meat and yakitori cooked over oak charcoal.
-The bar will serve up local beers, cocktails and a short wine list featuring biodynamic and organic vinos.
+Pip Lacey, formerly of Murano, has teamed up with Wolf & Badger to open her first restaurant hicce.
+Wood fire is the focus here and the menu features everything from homemade rye bread with cheeses and cured meats to fish, meat and yakitori cooked over oak charcoal.
+The bar serves up local beers, cocktails and a short wine list featuring biodynamic and organic vinos.

 Morty & Bob’s